 Military use of drones

-The first uses of drones were military in origin, at the time they were called unmanned combat aerial vehicles (UCAVs).
+The first use of drones had a military origin, they were then called unmanned combat aerial vehicles (UCAVs).
 The first use of a UAV for military purposes was in 1849, which had nothing to do with today’s drones, but was a carrier balloon.

 In World War II, drones also played a role, but it was not until the end of the 20th century that they did not operate by radio control with full autonomy equipment.
-It was not until the Gulf War or the Bosnian War that they showed their true potential, mainly because they were cheaper fighting machines and did not endanger the lives of the pilots.
+It was not until the Gulf War or the Bosnian War that they showed their true potential, not least because they were cheaper fighting machines and did not endanger the lives of pilots.

-The military can make use of these drones in the following tasks search for missing persons, as they can access places that are difficult to reach and by taking advantage of this virtue they can be of great help in general, in any type of disaster, assessing damage to surfaces or structures that could endanger persons.
+The army can make use of these military drones to search for missing persons, since they can access places that are difficult to reach and, taking advantage of this virtue, they can be of great help in general in any type of catastrophe, assessing damage to surfaces or structures that may endanger people.

 Civilian use of drones